MarkNisarg/proof-buddy/documentation/user_documentation/local_installation/documentation/readme_resources/2_env_file_first_set_up.md

 6. Make sure DB_DIALECT equals "mysql", which is the dialect the server will communicate with the database.
 7. Make sure JWT_SECRET equals a secret key that you will not share on GitHub
 8. JWT_EXPIRATION equals "86400"
-9. GMAIL_USERNAME equals to the current proof buddy email: (proofbuddy.drexel@gmail.com)
+9. GMAIL_USERNAME equals to the current proof buddy email: (see stakeholders for the current ProofBuddy E-Mail)
 10. GMAIL_CLIENT_ID equals: (your generated Client ID OR the current Client ID from the stakeholders)
 11. GMAIL_CLIENT_SECRET equals: (your generated Client Secret Key OR the current Client Secret Key from the stakeholders)
 12. GMAIL_REFRESH_TOKEN equals: (your generated refresh token OR the most current Refresh Token from the stakeholders)